Social Security & Tax Information

-For students employed on-campus, the Human Resources Department will issue a form verifying that the student is able to apply for a SSN, with eligibility to work on-campus.
-Information on how to apply for SSN is available at International Student Services office.
+For students employed on campus, the Human Resources Department will issue a form verifying that the student is able to apply for a SSN, with eligibility to work on campus.
+Information on how to apply for an SSN is available at International Student Services.

 The U.S. income tax system is based upon a collection of estimated taxes during the year, and the annual filing of a statement of income and exemptions.
-You are entitled to two income tax entities, the federal and state governments, and both the U.S. and Hawai‘i governments require employers to withhold funds from your paycheck in anticipation of your tax liability.
+You are entitled to two (2) income tax entities: the federal (U.S.) and state (Hawai'i) governments.
+Both the U.S. and Hawai‘i governments require employers to withhold funds from your paycheck in anticipation of your tax liability.

-You must determine whether you are a resident or nonresident for taxation purposes.
+You must determine whether you are a resident or non-resident for taxation purposes.
 Individuals who are tax residents are taxable on all worldwide income, regardless of where it is earned.
-Unless exempted by tax treaty, nonresidents are taxable on income earned from U.S. sources.
-The terms "resident" and "nonresident" as used by the Internal Revenue Service (IRS), the U.S. taxation agency, are related to immigration status, but it is possible to be a nonresident for immigration purposes and a resident for taxation purposes.
+Unless exempted by tax treaty, non-residents are taxable on income earned from U.S. sources.
+The terms "resident" and "non-resident", as used by the federal tax agency called the Internal Revenue Service (IRS), are related to immigration status, but it is possible to be a non-resident for immigration purposes and a resident for taxation purposes.